Eclipse-SDV-Hackathon-Accenture/hack-the-car/Readme.md

 - Recognize predestrians
 - Develop HMIs to fuse point cloud data on an OpenStreeMap
 - Use the LiDAR to scan a 3D Object
-- Welcome the owner á la Face ID
+- Welcome the owner à la Face ID

 # 💻 Requirements